MAKIO135/pvectorjs/documentation/doc.md

 * **PVector** cloneVec A clone of the vector

-## PVector.prototype.set(vec_or_arr_or_x, y, z)
+## PVector.prototype.set(vec_or_x, y, z)

-Sets this vector's components from an object, an array, a value or another vector by copying its components
+Sets this vector's components from an object, a value or another vector by copying its components

 ### Examples:
     var vec1 = new PVector( 10, 10, 50 );